civictechdc/guides/learn-github/learn-github-osx.md

     .
     ├── hello-world.txt
-    └── getting-started
+    └── guides

-We're going to work on the files in the `getting-started` directory, so go ahead and `cd` into it.
+We're going to work on the files in the `guides` directory, so go ahead and `cd` into it.

 ## Editing!